 McNeel - Rhino 6 - Single-User EDU

 Rhino 6 single-user license for students/faculty.
+For Windows and Mac.

-All the right tools for creating complex surfaces and solids
+The right tools for creating complex surfaces and solids

 Rhino allows you to model the most complex surfaces you can imagine.
 The 3D information can then be exported to a variety of formats for further processing in the visualization and manufacturing process.
 Start off with a sketch, drawing, model or just an idea – Rhino provides all the tools needed to make models of your products.
 Then they are ready for rendering, animation, design, analysis and manufacturing.
 Rhino can create, edit, analyze, and translate NURBS curves, surfaces and solids.
 There are no restrictions in complexity, extent, or size.
 Rhino also supports polygon meshes and point clouds.